 WMI: What has been the most rewarding part of owning a business?

 WMI: Social media networks, press releases, interviews, etc. provide a myriad of marketing opportunities.
-Share three to four specific marketing strategies/action steps you have found to be most effective at getting you exposure for your products.
+Share three to four specific marketing strategies/action steps you have found to be most effective at getting you exposure for your foundation and its services.

-WMI: To keep your business going, you have to generate cash inflow.
+WMI: To keep your business or foundation going, you have to generate cash inflow.
 Tell us about two to three effective cash inflow generating strategies you’ve found effective.

 WMI: Who inspired you to go after your dreams when you were a child?
 How is this person still positively impacting your life today?

-WMI: What’s next for Shu-Chen?
-Where do you see yourself and the Gin Dance Company two to three years from now?
+WMI: What’s next for Apoorva?
+Where do you see yourself and the LADV Foundation two to three years from now?

 AM: The next step for me is to re-establish my fashion business.
 My fashion business model will be useful for providing job opportunities for the survivors of domestic abuse.
 My vision for LADV Foundation is to go nationwide within the next 2-3 years, and eventually, teach our programs internationally.